thazhemadam/vial-qmk/keyboards/fingerpunch/README.md

 ### General Settings

+**Notes:**
-**Note: Pointing device DPI is specified in increments of 1, but is multiplied by 100 when applied.
-So, a DPI of 3 would be 300**
+* Pointing device DPI is specified in increments of 1, but is multiplied by 100 when applied.
+So, a DPI of 3 would be 300
+* `FP_POINTING_SCROLLING_THRESHOLD` is used to throttle the speed of scrolling.
+You can slow down the scroll by increasing this value.
+You can speed it up by decreasing this value.
+* If the DPI for scrolling is set high enough, and you move the trackball fast enough, it may result in more movement than the threshold in one report event.
+This will cap the scrolling speed.

 | Setting                                      | Description                                                                                                                 | Default                          |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------- | -------------------------------- |